tip line

 What is extortion?

 An extortion is when an individual receives a demand for money with a threat of violence or intimidation.
-We are currently seeing a trend across Canada – including in Surrey – where individuals and businesses in South Asian communities are receiving threatening demands for money by letters, phone calls, text messages, or social media.
+We are currently seeing a trend across Canada – including in Surrey – where individuals and businesses in predominantly South Asian communities are receiving threatening demands for money by letters, phone calls, text messages, or social media.

 What is SPS doing to tackle extortion threats?